ftnabil97/Construction-Site-Safety-Gears-Detection-Model-Yolov8/README.md

 Both pretrained model yolov8s.pt and best.pt are provided in the models folder. best.pt can be used for detecting the construction workers safety gears inspection.
 # source_files
-SOource_file folder consists of the test images used to evaluation of our custom trained model.
+Source_file folder consists of the test images used to evaluation of our custom trained model.
 # Notebook
-In the notebook folder,
+In the notebook folder, a notebook of custom object detection code is been provided in construction_safety_gears_detection_api.ipynb file.
+You can access the file with google colab, jupyter notebook etc. You can upload your own dataset and create your own customized object detection model using YoloV8.
 # Results
 results folder consists of 2 folders train and val. train folder consists visualiztion of train batches, confusion matrix for trainig, F1_curve, P_curve, PR_curve, R_curve of training results.
 Similarly val consists visualiztion of validation batches, confusion matrix for trainig, F1_curve, P_curve, PR_curve, R_curve of validation results.